15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Impactful designs don’t have to be hectic designs.
-In fact, in many cases it’s the opposite.
+What I like: Impactful designs don’t have to be hectic designs.
+In fact, in many cases, it’s the opposite.
 By giving page elements some space, your choices stand out more.
 Plus, you save readers the cognitive work of separating out different items on your page.

-We love the design above for leveraging whitespace (as well as background color) to emphasize its logo.
-It also lends a bit of an offbeat feel to the design that grabs attention and helps separate the brand from competition.
+I love the design above, which leverages whitespace (as well as background color) to emphasize its logo.
+It also lends a bit of an offbeat feel to the design that grabs attention and helps separate the brand from the competition.

 6. Add a creative footer.